ADF Logo

 One common form of censorship comes at the hands of the government.
 Government censorship occurs when agencies or officials silence speech or punish people for speaking their beliefs.

-These twin forms of government censorship are unfortunately common, but ADF has been active in combatting both.
+These twin forms of government censorship are unfortunately common, but ADF has been active in combating both.

 Government officials can’t silence speech they don’t like

 Because the First Amendment explicitly protects the freedom of speech, government officials in America cannot silence speech simply because they disagree with it.
 But that is exactly what government officials have attempted time and again.
-One recent example is the case Chiles v.
-Salazar.
+One recent example is the Chiles v.
+Salazar case.

 Kaley Chiles is a licensed counselor in the state of Colorado, and she works to help her clients achieve the goals they’ve set for themselves.
 Some clients who come to Kaley for help struggle with discomfort with their sex—the bodies they were born with.
-But Colorado’s Counseling Censorship Law prohibits Kaley from having certain conversations with her younger clients about this topic.
+But in 2019, Colorado enacted a law banning counselors like Kaley from having certain conversations with her younger clients about this topic.

 Kaley always lets her clients determine their own goals and aligns her counseling with the clients’ choices.
-But under Colorado’s law, even if clients express a desire to become more comfortable with their God-given sex or reduce unwanted same-sex attraction, Kaley is prohibited from talking with them to help them accomplish those goals.
+But under Colorado’s law, even if clients express a desire to become more comfortable with their God-given sex, Kaley is prohibited from talking with them to help them accomplish those goals.

 Many other Americans have faced similar types of censorship.
-ADF has defended—and continues to defend—clients all across society such as grad student Maggie DeJong, volunteer fire chaplain Dr. Andrew Fox, music teacher John Kluge, and many more as different government entities have tried to silence or punish them.
+ADF has defended—and continues to defend—clients all across society, such as grad student Maggie DeJong, volunteer fire chaplain Dr. Andrew Fox, music teacher John Kluge, Christian satire website The Babylon Bee, and many more, as different government entities have tried to silence or punish them.

 The government can’t punish Americans for expressing their beliefs

-Sometimes government officials not only silence Americans before they speak but also punish them after they express messages that the government disfavors.
-This was the case when a Vermont school district fired snowboarding coach Dave Bloch.
+Sometimes, government officials not only silence Americans before they speak but also punish them after they speak.

 Private censorship

 In addition to censorship by government officials, censorship by private actors is also on the rise.
-While the First Amendment applies specifically to Congress, that doesn’t mean that it is acceptable for banks, schools, employers, or other private actors to engage in censorship.
+The First Amendment binds the government.
+But the practical truth is that Americans increasingly rely on privately controlled means, technologies, or spaces to actually exercise their right to speak.
+It is a grave threat to freedom for banks, employers, or other private actors to engage in censorship.
+While private censorship rarely violates the First Amendment, it often violates other laws.

 De-banking